Our Story:

 Bushmans Kloof is the ideal getaway, offering an exhilarating combination of wellness, tranquility, restoration, conservation and heritage.
 It is the ultimate haven to rest the mind and spirit, in the heart of the wilderness and surrounded by the wonders of nature.
 The highly acclaimed Relais & Châteaux lodge has 16 spectacular guest rooms and suites, combining beautiful finishes with an eclectic combination of ethnic and South African-colonial art and furnishings.
 Just 270kms from Cape Town, this ecological oasis of open plains, rock pools and waterfalls set amongst landscapes of staggering rock formations, has a spirit and mystical beauty that gently soothes and rejuvenates, leaving one feeling at peace and restored.

 Bushmans Kloof has consistently received world-wide recognition for its exceptional dedication to preserving the natural beauty of the 7500 hectare reserve that provides a predator and malaria-free sanctuary to many endangered species of flora and fauna.
 With over 130 ancient Bushman rock art sites in the reserve it is also a South African Natural Heritage Site, renowned as one of the world’s largest open air rock art galleries.
+An inspiring holistic healing and wellness focus has been introduced, with additional facilities and spa/wellness programmes to enhance this special experience, allowing guests to make their stay one of discovery, enrichment and indulgence.

 Having personally had the pleasure of spending three days at Bushmans Kloof recently, I wholeheartedly support the all above accolades and offer my own congratulations.